 We’ve put together a list of some of the best activities to help you make the most of your weekend, in between wedding events (and maybe a wine or two):

 A trip to Niagara-on-the-Lake isn't complete without visiting Niagara Falls!
 Get up close on the Maid of the Mist, zipline to the base, or enjoy panoramic views from the Skywheel.
-Explore Clifton Hill for fun games, restaurants, and attractions.
-Don't forget to catch the nightly fireworks over the falls - it's a must-see!

 Established in 1875, this is the oldest golf course in North America!
 This 9-hole course offers stunning views along the shores of Lake Ontario - perfect for a scenic round followed by lunch at the clubhouse.